-No matter how fast your computer is but if you have a hard disk that is filled to the brim, memory that is already running on fumes and you trying to multitask at the same time then I am sure that you are also getting frustrated due to many reasons.
-Does it sound too far fetched?
+No matter how fast your computer is but if you have a hard disk that is filled to the brim, a memory that is already running on fumes and you trying to multitask at the same time then I am sure that you are also getting frustrated due to many reasons.
+Does it sound too far-fetched?
 For a lot of people whose job completely depends on getting more and more work done from a single machine, ask him.
 Now a computer working slow, lagging behind in performance or speed, is not a blue moon phenomenon.
 Millions of people face these problems on a daily basis and just like any other user they also seek help.
 A lot of blogs on the internet talk about various steps and procedures through which anyone can dive deep into the technical details on the computer and can fix the problems.

-A lot of times these work too but this does not mean that those procedures cannot won’t disturb anything.
+A lot of times these work too but this does not mean that those procedures can disturb anything.
 Yes, you read it right.
 One such step is deleting temporary files from the computer.
 Now the step in itself is quite effective but there are some temporary files which are needed by computer and applications installed to run properly.
-For example if you are working on a project in Premiere Pro and if you delete the media cache before completing the project, surely you will gain a lot of disk space but you will also lose on a lot of progress and possibly even the whole project.
+For example, if you are working on a project in Premiere Pro and if you delete the media cache before completing the project, surely you will gain a lot of disk space but you will also lose on a lot of progress and possibly even the whole project.
 Cleaning temporary files from Windows is not a rare step, even experts suggest it but no one wants to lose their data.
 So in this article, I am going to share with you some simple ways through which you can safely get rid of temporary files without messing up your computer.
 Have a look:

 What are Temporary Files?